12:00: The Police Accountability Board's uncertain future

 - Gino Fanelli, investigations and City Hall reporter for WXXI News

 Then in our second hour, the International Plaza opened this past weekend.
-Our guests this hour discuss ways the event space and marketplace will celebrate Latino art and culture this season.
-Plaza managers say the Latino community is navigating anxiety and uncertainty amid national conversations.
-Our guests help us understand some of the political and societal issues and how they are affecting people in this region.
+Our guest this hour discusses ways the event space and marketplace will celebrate Latino art and culture this season, amid anxiety and uncertainty related to national conversations.
 In studio:

 - Jason Barber, International Plaza site manager for Ibero-American Development Corporation